e2b-dev/awesome-ai-agents/README.md

 ## [BabyFoxAGI](https://github.com/yoheinakajima/babyagi/tree/main/classic/babyfoxagi)
-Most recent mod of BabyAGI with a new parallel UI panel
+Mod of BabyAGI with a new parallel UI panel

 <details>